 14 million reasons to use real-time fleet management technology

-In a presentation to many of the world’s leading resources firms at the Esri International User conference, US-based gold, silver and copper producer Freeport McMoRan revealed they’re positioned to shave $14M off their operating costs each year.
+By introducing advanced fleet management technology into their operations, US-based gold, silver and copper producer Freeport McMoRan have revealed they’re positioned to shave $14M off their operating costs each year.

 Mapping environmental change for maximum impact

-Salmon have returned to a Washington river after the removal of two century-old dams.
-A stunning new map documents this fresh chapter for the Elwha.
+Salmon have returned to a Washington river after the removal of two century-old dams, and a stunning new map has documented this fresh chapter for the Elwha.

-Drive value from drones – what you can learn from the resources sector
+Driving value from drones – some lessons from the resources sector

 The new tool giving retailers a competitive advantage